nana-4/materia-theme/README.md

 * Supports both light and dark variants.
 * Supports [Dash to Dock](https://micheleg.github.io/dash-to-dock/) extension's theming.
 * Supports Chrome's theme and scrollbars extensions.
-* Appears more beautiful when you use a font family that including `Medium` and `Light` weight.
+* Appears more beautifully when you use a font family including `Medium` and `Light` weight.

 ## Requirements

 * GNOME/GTK+ 3.14, 3.16, 3.18 or 3.20